Ashwagandha And Brain Health

 Ashwagandha, also known as (Withania Somnifera), is a well-known herbal medicine native to India, Sri Lanka, South Africa, and Egypt.

-It has been used for more than 3000 years for its beneficial properties, which include cognitive enhancement, reduction in stress and anxiety, endurance improvement, heart health improvement, among other benefits.
+It has been used for more than 3000 years for its beneficial properties, which include cognitive enhancement, reduction in stress and anxiety, improvement in endurance, and improvement in heart health.

-In Sanskrit, Ashwagandha means “smell of a horse,” which is a reference to the scent of the fresh roots of the plant, but more importantly, a reference to the associated benefits of increased strength and stamina.
+In Sanskrit, Ashwagandha means “smell of a horse,” which refers to the scent of the plant's fresh roots and, more importantly, to the associated benefits of increased strength and stamina.

 Health Benefits of Ashwagandha

-Ashwagandha is classified as an adaptogen, which is anti-stress agents that help optimize one’s ability to manage stress.
+Ashwagandha is classified as an adaptogen, an anti-stress agent that helps optimize one’s ability to manage stress.

-In Ayurvedic medicine, Ashwagandha is used to promote physical and mental health, defend the body against diseases and harmful environmental factors, and slow down the aging process.
+In Ayurvedic medicine, Ashwagandha promotes physical and mental health, defends the body against diseases and harmful environmental factors, and slows down the aging process.

 Scientists have also discovered that it possesses anti-inflammatory and antioxidant properties.